Where to Drink Freshly Roasted, Gourmet Coffee in the City?

 Address: Madách Imre út 3., district VII., a short walk from Deák F. tér metro hub (M1, M2, M3 lines), or trams 47, 49

-Along with Espresso Embassy, and Tamp & Pull, My Little Melbourne in the heart of the eclectic Jewish Quarter of Budapest (not far from Kontakt actually), was the first ambassadors of quality coffee in Budapest.
+Along with Espresso Embassy, and Tamp & Pull, My Little Melbourne in the heart of the eclectic Jewish Quarter of Budapest (not far from Kontakt actually), was the ambassadors of quality coffee in Budapest.

 The young couple running the cafe were inspired by the thriving coffee culture of Australia they discovered during a trip to visit relatives.